 Tools and Resources

 Every item on this page is a part of my creative toolbox.
 Every one of these is a product I’ve purchased or have experience with and would recommend, so I hope you find them helpful too.
-This page contains some affiliate links, which means if you decide to purchase somthing using the links below, I’ll receive a small commission at no extra cost to you (so a huge thank you if you use one of these links!).
+This page contains some affiliate links, which means if you decide to purchase somthing using the links below, I’ll receive a small commission at no extra cost to you.

 - Pilot Parallel Pen Assorted Ink Refill Packs (3 Pack)– this pack includes some colors that you can’t get individually.

 Individual Colors Packs:

 - Ecoline Watercolor Inks – I use these to create color gradients by dipping pens filled with another color.

 My love of broad nib calligraphy begin with a love of fountain pens.
 If you have never tried fountain pen inks, I highly, highly recommend that you look into these.
 There are so many options, many with unique, beautiful, and seemingly magical properties.
 Here are some of my favorites: